Our curated selection of the best things to do in Belgium with kids: best places to visit in Belgium with kids and family attractions you cannot miss.

 Ghent (Gand )is a stunning historical town in Belgium wonderful to visit with kids.

-The city is bigger than Brtuhes, to which is often compared, but it is as family-friendly if not more.
+The city is larger than Bruges, to which is often compared, but it is as family-friendly if not more.

 There are several things to see in Ghent for kids, which you can reach on foot or by renting bikes, a popular way to visit Ghent at any age.